-A steel structural mezzanine makes the maximum use of the height of the premises.
+The steel structural mezzanine floor makes the maximum use of the height of the premises.
 It has the capacity to increase the surface area by threefold.
-Hence, it allows itself to be used as an office, storage space, changing room etc. This type can bear the weight of heavy cargo, given the construction is done with I-beams for support.
+Hence, it allows itself to be used as an office, storage space, changing room, etc. This type can bear the weight of heavy cargo, given the construction is done with I-beams for support.

 3. Concrete Mezzanine Floor

-Concrete mezzanine floor construction is one of the most durable types.
+A concrete mezzanine floor is one of the most durable types.
 Its design involves a high point load and minimal noise transmission via the floor.
 A concrete floor consists of corrugated steel VL decking.
 This provides a pour stop to expand the concrete floor up to 6-inch.

 Types Of Mezzanine Decking Material